-Many authors have shed light on how to price longevity-linked securities, using different methods usually used in quantitative finance, such as risk-neutral, Sharpe ratio, and Wang approaches (Barrieu and Veraart [2]).
-These techniques could be adapted to price longevity-linked securities.
-Nevertheless, these approaches require the assessment of longevity risk parameters (market price of longevity risk (risk-neutral approach), Sharpe coefficient (Sharpe method) or Wang coefficient (Wang approach)), which is not easy due to the lack of data in the longevity derivatives market.
+Many authors have shed light on pricing longevity-linked securities using methods typically used in quantitative finance, such as risk-neutral, Sharpe ratio, and Wang approaches Barrieu and Veraart [2].
+These techniques can be adapted to price longevity-linked securities.
+However, they require assessment of longevity risk parameters (market price of longevity risk (risk-neutral approach), Sharpe coefficient (Sharpe method) or Wang coefficient (Wang approach)).
+This assessment is challenging due to the lack of data in the longevity derivatives market.